loopersosa/Mahdi_Safarzadeh/README.md

 ## Extra-curriculum activities
 ### hiking
 Mountain climbing and rock climbing are my main weekend hobbies which I rarely skip.
+I was able to stand on the first, second, and third highest peaks of Iran, namely Damavand(5610m), Alam-Kuh(4860m), and Sabalan(4810m)
 ### Exercising
 I go to the gym 3 times a week as well as running twice a week.